How to Generate a Controller Plugin from MATLAB Code

 Requirements

-- PC with installed docker (for example Linux) and internet connection.
+• PC with Docker installed and an internet connection.

-- PC with installed GI.bench (Windows) to install plugin on device.
+• PC with GI.bench installed for plugin installation on the device.

 Build Docker Container

-- Copy the directory to the system with installed docker.
-Make sure the SDK is marked as executable.
+3. Copy the directory to the system with Docker installed.
+Ensure the SDK is marked as executable.

-- Run build command specified in `BuildContainer.bat` (`docker build -t gins_matlab_container .`).
+4. Run the build command specified in BuildContainer.bat: docker build -t gins_matlab_container.

 Generate MATLAB Code

-- In `GIns Matlab Code Generation` app generate default files and change functionality as needed.
+1. In the MATLAB App, generate the default files and modify functionality as needed.

-- In Ribbon `Advanced Options` of the app use the buttons `Generate Source code` to start code generation.
-For this step only MATLAB and its toolboxes are needed.
+2. In the app's Advanced Options ribbon, use the Generate Source Code button to start code generation.
+MATLAB and its toolboxes are required for this step.

 Compile Plugin

-- Copy the complete folder *Sources/* (with `MatlabSourceCode.zip`) to the build system.
+1. Copy the entire Sources/ folder (including MatlabSourceCode.zip) to the build system.

 Install Plugin